2020 Alabama elections

 Alabama state elections in 2020 were held on Tuesday, November 3, 2020.
 Its primary elections were held on March 3, 2020, with runoffs taking place on July 31.

-In addition to the U.S. presidential race, Alabama voters will elect the class II U.S. senator from Alabama, 4 of 9 members of the Alabama State Board of Education, all of its seats to the House of Representatives, 2 of 9 seats on the Supreme Court of Alabama, 4 of 10 seats on the Alabama Appellate Court and one seat of the Alabama House of Representatives.
-It will also vote on five ballot measures.
+In addition to the U.S. presidential race, Alabama voters elected the class II U.S. senator from Alabama, 4 of 9 members of the Alabama State Board of Education, all of its seats to the House of Representatives, 2 of 9 seats on the Supreme Court of Alabama, 4 of 10 seats on the Alabama Appellate Court and one seat of the Alabama House of Representatives.
+They also voted on five ballot measures.

-To vote by mail, registered Alabama voters must request a ballot by October 29, 2020.
-As of early October some 130,576 voters have requested mail ballots.
+To vote by mail, registered Alabama voters must have requested a ballot by October 29, 2020.
+As of early October some 130,576 voters had requested mail ballots.

 Federal offices

 President of the United States

 Alabama has 9 electoral votes in the Electoral College.
 Donald Trump won all of them with 62% of the popular vote.